Utkarsh1504/DSA-Java/lessons/io-conditionals.md

 ```
 Remember that the switch statement is `fall-through`.
 That's why all the statements got executed after the first match because the break statement is NOT present.

+#### Points to Remember
+- There can be 1 or N number of `case values` for a switch expression.
+- The `case values` must be `literal` or `constant`.
+It doesn't allow variables.
+- The `case values` must be `unique`.
+In case of duplicate value, it renders compile-time error.
+- The Java `switch expression` must be of `byte, short, int, long` (with its Wrapper type), `enums and string`.
+- Each case statement can have a `break` statement which is `optional`.
+When control reaches to the break statement, it jumps the control after the switch expression.
+If a break statement is `not found`, it executes the next case.
+- The case value can have a `default` label which is `optional`.
+- The Java switch statement is `fall-through`.
+It means it executes all statements after the first match if a break statement is NOT present.

 #### Java Nested Switch Statements
 We can use switch statement inside other switch statement in Java.
 It is known as nested switch statement.